Lord-Y/versions/README.md

 SQL_DRIVER can only be `mysql` or `postgres`
 At startup, the DB initialization or migration will be handle.

+Here are the supported versions:
+- postgres 10 and above
+- mariadb 10.x and above
+- mysql 5.7 and above

 ## Running port number

 Port number can be change: